NickJD/PyamilySeq/README.md

 # PyamilySeq - !BETA!
-PyamilySeq (Family Seek) is a Python tool for clustering gene sequences into families based on sequence similarity identified by tools such as CD-HIT, DIAMOND or MMseqs2.
+**PyamilySeq** (Family Seek) is a Python tool for clustering gene sequences into families based on sequence similarity identified by tools such as CD-HIT, BLAST, DIAMOND or MMseqs2.
 This work is an extension of the gene family / pangenome tool developed for the StORF-Reporter publication in NAR (https://doi.org/10.1093/nar/gkad814).

 ## Features

-- **Clustering**: Supports input from CD-HIT formatted files as well as TSV and CSV Edge List formats.
+- **Clustering**: Supports input from CD-HIT formatted files as well as CSV and TSV edge lists (-outfmt 6 from BLAST/DIAMOND).
 - **Reclustering**: Allows for the addition of new sequences post-initial clustering.
-- **Output**: Generates a gene 'Roary' presence-absence CSV formatted file for downstream analysis.
+- **Output**: Generates a gene 'Roary/Panaroo' formatted presence-absence CSV formatted file for downstream analysis.
+  - Align representative sequences using MAFFT.
+  - Output concatenated aligned sequences for downstream analysis.
+  - Optionally output sequences of identified families.

-## Installation
+### Installation
 PyamilySeq requires Python 3.6 or higher.
-Install dependencies using pip:
+Install using pip:

 ```bash
 pip install PyamilySeq